chatthana/bookstore-api/README.md

 default configuration of this API is located at config folder and the config/index.js file is bootstrapped in the IoC container which will be described below

+You also need Redis to cache the books which are retrieved via external web services

 ## How does this API works?
 By running